journeyman-cc/smeagol/resources/public/content/Introduction.md

 ![Smeagol](http://vignette3.wikia.nocookie.net/lotr/images/e/e1/Gollum_Render.png/revision/latest?cb=20141218075509)

 ## Running Smeagol
 You can run Smeagol from the [[Docker Image]]; alternatively you can run it from an executable jar file or as a war file in a servlet container.
-Read how in [[Deploying Smeagol]].
+Read how about [[Configuring Smeagol]] and [[Deploying Smeagol]].

 ## Developing Smeagol
 Smeagol is an open source project; you're entitled to make changes yourself.
 Read more about  [[Developing Smeagol]].

 ## License
-Copyright © 2014-2017 Simon Brooke.
+Copyright © 2014-2020 Simon Brooke.
 Licensed under the GNU General Public License, version 2.0 or (at your option) any later version.
 If you wish to incorporate parts of Smeagol into another open source project which uses a less restrictive license, please contact me; I'm open to dual licensing it.